AdoriZahard/hi3er/docs/index.md

 ### <p align="center">-- HoFS General Build 7D</p>

 !!! note
+    Updated for 6.1.
 Your normal, standard Tuna build that has only 3 necessary Cores.
 Has downscaling problems, however.

 > Boss to be Chosen: Hephaestus, then Elysia (fastest times) or Aponia